 My Story and the Birth of Everyone's Wisdom

-At the same time, my beliefs changed: No longer were emotions on a continuum of good to bad, rather they were just energy in motion: e-motion.
-That reignited my curiosity.
+At the same time, my beliefs changed around the role of emotions.
+Maybe emotions were not on a continuum of good to bad, rather they were just energy in motion: e-motion.
 What if all emotions - the “bad” and the “good” - had equal significance?
-I imagined life’s experience would be more akin to the swinging of a pendulum, moving back and forth and in multiple directions depending on the emotion being felt at any one time.
+That ignited my curiosity.
+I imagined life’s experience akin to the swinging of a pendulum, moving back and forth and in multiple directions depending on the emotion being felt at any one time.
 Sadness is up here, joy over there, frustration back on this side, pleasure on the other, swirling around when there’s more than one, and so on, indefinitely.
 As I played with this concept, I realized there’s a bit of a trick: We don’t have control over where the pendulum swings, only how far out the pendulum swings.
 If we allow it to expand into the “good” feelings like intimacy, grace and happiness, we also open ourselves to feeling more sorrow, anger and loss.
 When the swing goes out wide in one direction, it will inevitably go just as wide in the other.
 And this is by design!
 And with this I debunked another myth: that we must always move through pain to get to joy.
 The analogy of the pendulum showed me that I could allow myself to feel more joy, love and connection to others at any time.
 All I needed to do was to savor those emotions when they arise and choose to let the feeling swell.
 Sure, if we become afraid, we can also choose to tighten the boundaries of the pendulum’s swing.
 In desperation or crises, we may even choose to bring the pendulum to stillness in the center.
 But the more we live to restrict our emotions, the less we are living.
 Brene Brown says it well: “We cannot selectively numb emotions, when we numb the painful emotions, we also numb the positive emotions.”
 Coming to rest in the middle, we don’t find peace, we find numbness and a life devoid of meaning.
 And that was my father’s plea.
 Emotions are to be felt, yes, and they’re also a source of wisdom, informing us so we can choose our next action.
 When we love, we are connected and our life has greater meaning.
 When we feel excitement, we are driven and our life has purpose.
 I wanted these beautiful things my heart would bring to my life.
 “I missed it all,” my father had said to me.
 With that my choice became obvious: I would let my emotions flow, no matter how uncomfortable, and let them be my guide.

 The following years provided me with a lot of practice.
 You know, life happened.
 I opened my heart to the depths of grief.
 I got married and loved fiercely.
 I did the corporate thing in both good and toxic places.
 I had two difficult pregnancies that gave me two beautiful daughters and adored being their mom even though motherhood was exhausting.
 I weathered chronic health issues with lots of ups and downs, embarked on new learning journeys fraught with twists and turns, said goodbye to some people I loved and welcomed the birth of new family members.
 With each experience and emotion, I learned more about myself, what I wanted and where I wanted to go with my life.
 I continued to break down all the “shoulds” I had believed were mandatory for being a good wife, mother and employee, replacing them one by one with “coulds” and giving myself permission to consider what was best for me in meeting life’s demands.
 I was reducing my fears and building up my intuition, my internal wisdom.